 Safety Escort Service

-Walking escorts by uniformed Campus Public Safety Officers are provided upon request to any campus building, the campus parking lot, and to destinations immediately around campus.
-To request a safety escort, please call x7810, or ask one of the officers at any building security desk.
+Walking escorts by uniformed Campus Public Safety Officers are provided upon request between any campus buildings.
+To request a safety escort, please call x7810, or ask one of our officers at any building security desk.

 Shuttle Service